wordswords/dotfiles/notes/WRITINGTIPS.md

 you're writing about.
 Is it a good idea to publicly publish a hot take on the Queen's role in society when everyone else is posting about how much they loved her?
+* Make images associated with social media posts twice as wide as they are high.
+The social media platforms display these better.
+* Prefer images in your post to be bright colours, it will be more popular.
+* If you ARE going to repeat a word, do it on purpose to make a point.
+* If you are passionate/interested in the subject you're writing about, readers are more likely to find your work interesting.